rpyron/delim-SOM/README.md

 Chan, K.O. & Grismer, L. L. (2021).
 A standardized and statistically defensible framework for quantitative morphological analyses in taxonomic studies.
 Zootaxa, 5023: 293-300.

 Chan, K.O. and Grismer, L.L., 2022.
 GroupStruct: an R package for allometric size correction.
 Zootaxa, 5124(4), pp.471-482.

+Jombart, T., 2008. adegenet: a R package for the multivariate analysis of genetic markers.
+Bioinformatics, 24(11), pp.1403-1405.

 Pyron, R.A., O’Connell, K.A., Duncan, S.C., Burbrink, F.T. and Beamer, D.A., 2023.
 Speciation hypotheses from phylogeographic delimitation yield an integrative taxonomy for Seal Salamanders (Desmognathus monticola).
 Systematic Biology, 72(1), pp.179-197.